Effective January 1, 2024, CA Wineries and Distilleries Will Have Reporting and Payment Obligations to CalRecycle Under the Bottle Bill

 - For bottles 750 mL or larger (24 fluid ounces or more), the CRV is 10 cents/bottle.

-- For boxes, bladders, pouches, or similar containers, the CRV is 25 cents/container.
+- For boxes, bladders, pouches, or similar containers (regardless of size), the CRV is 25 cents/container.

 REGISTRATION & PAYMENT OBLIGATIONS BEGINNING JANUARY 1, 2024:

-- Prior to January 1, 2024, all wineries and distilleries should register with CalRecycle (information regarding registration can be found here).
+- All wineries and distilleries should register with CalRecycle as soon as possible to prepare for payment and reporting requirements beginning 1/1/2024 (information regarding registration can be found here).

 - Any wineries and distilleries that sell wine or spirits in California Direct to Consumer or Direct to a Retailer (for wine) should also register as a Distributor.